ESHAN-tech/Front-end_Basic/README.md

 # Front-end_Basic
-this is my project + practice work on html , css  , js and react
+this is my project + practice work on html , css , bootstrap  , js and react